 Provides refurbished vehicles to help ease the transportation burden for current military and veterans.
 Their technicians restore the vehicles to proper driving condition.
 The website provides a list of military/veteran support programs through which veterans can apply.

 The US Department of Veterans Affairs provides patient care and federal benefits to veterans and their dependents – below are links to resources provided by Veterans Affairs.

-If you have a specific question or situation not addressed by the above resources please call the Lifeline for Vets at (888) 777-4443.
+We would like to give a special thanks to the National Veterans Foundation for compiling much of this extensive list of resources available to veterans and their families.
+If you have a specific question or situation not addressed by the resources above, please call the Lifeline for Vets: (888) 777-4443.

-» Browse our archive of KERA News stories about military veterans.
+▸ Browse our archive of KERA News stories on military and veteran affairs.